yvicky/React/integration/Python/README.md

 # Introduction

-This folder contains C/C** header fiels nad Shareable Objects to enable integration with other projects via API and ABI.
+This folder contains C/C** header fields and Shareable Objects to enable integration with other projects via API and ABI.